Raul-Villegas23/my_flask_app/README.md

 As soon as all the fields are completed you can press the Upload button and wait for the video to be processed and the splat model to be trained.
 Once the process is done, you can access to the Splat Viewer through the link provided and check out your splat.
 The app will automatically select the model trained with the most iteratiotns and display it using Antimatter WebGL implementation.

+# Cleaning the data
+After your first set of splat models are trained and saved in a zip file, you can start processing another video.
+However, first you have to clean the data folder and it's contents before doing so.
+After pressing the "clean" button (trash-can icon) it will erase all the content from the data local directory while keeping the data and input folder emptied.
+Once this process is done you can continue saving Gaussian Splat models.